 Table of Contents

-The signs are there—in the job market, company right-sizing activities, and reporting in the business press about generalized job-security anxieties.
+The signs are evident in the job market, company right-sizing activities, and reports in the business press about widespread job-security anxieties.
 Many people are discussing their dissatisfaction with career opportunities, underwhelming guidance and development from their managers, and a lack of confidence in their organization’s growth plans and prospects.
-This raises the question—when and how to approach a career advancement search?
+This raises the question: When and how to approach a career advancement search?
 The answer primarily lies in adopting professional networking strategies that work.

 No matter where you are in your career, a refresher on the most effective networking strategies can help establish a more robust, targeted, and practical pathway to identifying and pursuing new job opportunities.
 This is also about avoiding the most common networking pitfalls that can turn interactions with professional contacts (existing and new) into unsatisfying and brand-diminishing efforts.